Poetry Boys Boarding House

 The Boys House

 With Poetry (Year 12) being the first year of Sixth Form, pupils have more freedom.
-The ethos of the Poetry boys' house is one of creating a homely atmosphere where students can express themselves whilst focusing on achieving their very best in all aspects of College life.
+The ethos of the Poetry boys' house is one of creating a homely atmosphere where pupils can express themselves whilst focusing on achieving their very best in all aspects of College life.
 Whilst relaxed in nature, excellence is encouraged as role models to the rest of the student body.

 About the Poetry Boys' House Parent